OrbitLabsDAO/jamstack/README.md

 Jamstack is a complete rip off https://www.11ty.dev but scaled way back, if it best used for small sites hosted in a serverless nature (we use cloudflare).

-It is small and fast have a look at buildit.js (thats the whole thing) it is 254 lines of code
+It is small and fast have a look at buildit.js (thats the whole thing) it is 254 lines of code (7k) and sits snugly in any CD / CI infrastructure.

 ## USAGE